zcoo/fluss/website/docs/install-deploy/deploying-distributed-cluster.md

 ### Software Requirements

-Before you start to set up the system, make sure you have installed **Java 17** or higher **on each node** in your cluster.
+Before you start to set up the system, make sure you have installed **Java 11** or higher **on each node** in your cluster.
-Java 8 and Java 11 are not recommended.
+Java 8 is not supported as the released binary is compiled with Java 11.
+While Fluss can run on Java 11, **Java 17 or higher is strongly recommended** for better performance.

 Additionally, you need a running **ZooKeeper** cluster with version 3.6.0 or higher.
 We do not recommend to use ZooKeeper versions below 3.6.0.